NinesLastGoal/TodoList/README.md

-The detective Agenc
+The detective Agency
 - Lookiloo
-- - Update sounds when swung to thror
+- - Update sounds when swung to thworp
   - Mix in world shaders for local effects
   - Mix in detective office
   - Add in marker to the end of the lookiloo to allow for marking where bodies were incase we forget.